 Race discrimination is against the law.
 The law provides for protection in the workplace, in universities, and in the community amongst other places.
 If you feel you have been discriminated against, speak with the appropriate person in the circumstance.
 If you need further assistance you can contact the Anti-Discrimination Board of NSW.

 Frequently Asked Questions about Racism

-The most common questions about racism are covered on All Together Now Frequently Asked Questions (opens in a new window).
+The most common questions raised about racism are answered on All Together Now.

 Types of bystander anti-racism action

 There are many types of bystander anti-racism action that can be taken, including:

 - Reporting the incident to someone in a position of authority (e.g. teacher, supervisor, referee)